 Pennsylvania Republicans have been battling with Gov. Tom Wolf since he unseated incumbent Tom Corbett in 2014.
 Many of them are eager to take Wolf’s place, but there is no clear frontrunner this early in the race.
-Several Republicans have already announced their bid, and a few others have hinted or shown interest in joining what is expected to be a crowded primary.
+Several Republicans have already announced their bid, and a few others have hinted or shown interest in joining what is expected to be a packed primary.
 Thus far, it’s hard to find a Republican candidate without some sort of ties to former President Donald Trump.

 Chester County Chamber CEO Guy Ciarrocchi